HISTORIC MONTGOMERY COUNTY CEMETERIES and MONTGOMERY COUNTY CEMETERY INVENTORY

 Volunteers are needed to help locate all burial sites in Montgomery County!
 Volunteers will learn about and visit known cemeteries (of all sizes in all corners of the county), nominate sites for the Inventory, conduct research, take photographs, complete survey forms, and copy gravestone inscriptions.
 This is a terrific opportunity to team up with interesting people of all ages and backgrounds.
 MPI project staff will train volunteers for these tasks.

 Watch this webpage for more information about volunteer opportunities, training session dates, research sources, and survey progress.
 Montgomery County Cemetery Inventory Revisited was launched on January 1, 2018.
-Our next training session will be held on March 10 from 11 am–1 pm at Norbeck-Muncaster Recreation Center at 4101 Muncaster Mill Rd, Rockville, after which volunteers will select or be assigned to specific cemeteries.
-If you would like to attend, please email firstname.lastname@example.org to express interest in visiting, documenting, photographing, etc., and to provide information.
+Our last training session will be held on Wednesday evening, March 21 from 7 pm–9 pm at Beall-Dawson House at 103 W Montgomery Avenue, Rockville after which volunteers will select or be assigned to specific cemeteries.
+Parking on and around Middle Lane behind the house.
+If you would like to attend, please email email@example.com to express interest in visiting, documenting, photographing, etc., and to provide information.

 Cemetery Protection Legislation